thegetty/conserving-canvas/README.md

 ### Creating a PDF Version

+1. Switch `url` in publication.yaml to `url: 'http://localhost:8080'`

-1. Run `quire build`
+2. Run `quire build`

-2. If the PDF will be sent to digital printer, run the following command to ensure color profiles are correct:
+3. If the PDF will be sent to digital printer, run the following command to ensure color profiles are correct:

     ```
     magick mogrify -profile bin/adobe-rgb-1998.icm _site/iiif/**/print-image.jpg
     ```

-3. In `_site/pdf.css` find `/_assets/fonts/` and replace with `_assets/fonts/`

 4. In `_site/pdf.html` find `_assets/tables/` and replace with `_assets/`